Millbank has been around since 1985 and from its earliest days has had close links with the local chemical industry.

 Technology is also playing an increasingly important role, as manufacturers continue to grow their R&D investments and embrace Industry 4.0 and the Internet of Things to increase productivity and innovation.

 Wherever the chemicals industry goes next, Millbank will remain a key supplier of skilled contract and permanent staff.
-Click here for our current vacancies in the Chemical industry.
+See our current vacancies in the Process and Chemical industry below.